 Hiring a Lawyer

 Mario Madrid is an aggressive and principled criminal defense lawyer with nearly two decades of practice experience.
-As a former prosecutor and judge, his perspective is exceptionally broad; as a certified specialist in Criminal Law, his understanding is as deep as it is broad.
+As a former prosecutor and judge, his perspective is exceptionally broad.
+He is Board Certified by the Texas Board of Legal Specialization in Criminal Law.
 If you need help fighting a Houston identity theft prosecution, call Madrid Law, PLLC at 713-877-9400 today for a free initial consultation on your case.